- Town Clerk

 In Bedford, residents may register at the Bedford Town Office Building , 24 North Amherst Street, Monday through Friday, 8 a.m. - 4 p.m.

 In New Hampshire, no one is permitted to register to vote during the 10 days prior to an election.
 This allows the Supervisors of the Checklist time to update and print the checklists that will be used at the polls on election day.

 You may, however, register to vote on election day at the polls.
 Registering on election day and then voting will require you to wait in two lines: one to register and one to vote.
 You will save time by registering earlier.

-Due to Executive Order #43, Temporary Modifications to requirements for Change of Party Affiliation was issued May 13, 2020.
-Party changes do not need to be done in person.
+Party changes need to be done in person.
 In addition, there are periods of time when state law does not permit a change of party (generally from the first date of a filing period until the day after the primary election).
 Please call the Town Clerk if you have any questions.
 All voters wishing to change their party will have to wait until the Wednesday after the State Primary.
-The deadline to change party affiliation before the September 8, 2020 Primary Election was June 2, 2020.

 Address changes from one Bedford residence to another Bedford address must be made in person at the Bedford Town Office Building.
 We will require proof of your new address in the form of a lease, utility bill, current postmarked mail or payroll stub.

 Name changes (due to marriage, for example) must be made in person at the Bedford Town Office Building.
 You will need to bring proof of the name change (for example: certified marriage certificate or certified court order) or you can complete a Qualified Voter Affidavit.